 More than half of homeless adults carry a history of traumatic brain injury — most of it sustained years or decades before they lost their housing.
 The cognitive sequelae of untreated TBI erode the very capacities that stable housing requires: the ability to manage time, navigate bureaucracy, hold a job, maintain relationships, and sleep.

 Standard homeless services are built for people whose brains are functioning within normal range.
 They consistently underperform for people whose brains are not.
-OWGER was founded on the conviction that this is the root failure — and that it is solvable with the right protocol.
+OWG was founded on the conviction that this is the root failure — and that it is solvable with the right protocol.

 Our three founding scientists and engineers spent a combined 100+ years in fields where precision matters and results are measurable.
 We are applying that same discipline to a problem that has, until now, been treated primarily as a social and moral failure rather than a physiological one.